 - For total peace of mind apply the preventive product “Acelepryn GR” in spring/ early summer to prevent infestations for up to 6 months.
 Acelepryn is non-toxic and safe to use.
 Its easily applied as a granule through a normal fertiliser spreader and provides protection for all lawn grubs including Black Beetle larvae.

 - For a quick kill, the chemical “Bifenthrin” seems to be the most available chemical available.
 This product can be used as a protective treatment when applied at regular intervals or as a knockdown treatment to control existing pests.
 Lawn grubs generally feed at night, so for best results apply pesticide in the late afternoon or as indicated on the label.
 BEWARE!
 A new outbreak can occur within one to two weeks of spraying, if there is a lot of lawn grub activity in your area you could expect another re-infestation after the chemical has been used up.

 BEFORE YOU APPLY ANY PESTICIDE (HERBICIDE, INSECTICIDE OR FUNGICIDE) READ THE LABEL, FOLLOW THE DIRECTIONS AND BE AWARE OF SAFETY PRECAUTIONS AND FIRST AID

 We stock these products at our Tamborine office.
 Alternatively, you can order online from Lawn Solutions Australia.

 How can you prevent it from happening?

 - • Apply the preventative herbicide “Acelepryn” at the start of the lawn grub season.
-Up to 6 months control can be achieved at the higher rate.
+Up to 6 months of control can be achieved at a higher rate.
 Acelepryn is also effective at preventing Black Beetle when applied in spring.